curiousest/curiousest.github.io/_drafts/tabum/normal.md

 In cell story "asdf", page 123, line 234, cell 345.
 In short story "fdsa", page 123, line 234, cell 345.
 In short story "qwer", page 123, line 234, cell 345.
-In narrative "tabum", page 123, line 234, cell 345.
+In narrative "Tee", page 123, line 234, cell 345.
 In novel "Thought Basilisk Messaih"

-Caught exception, resuming Tabum narrative...
+Caught exception, resuming Tee narrative...

 "Those were inspired by real people and their real stories.
 It was so emotionally moving, I was touched.
 Until it wasn't anymore.
 The author's thought process and style (self-referential science fiction blog) is unrelatable, and that's ok.
 I was born of that necessity.
 I have you.
 You can make me relatable.
 Tolerance.
 Wide breadth of normal.
 He is ok too.
 Normal?...
 Ok."